Cervical cancer

-Cervical cancer is a type of cancer that develops in the cervix or in any layer of the wall of the cervix.
+Cervical cancer is a type of cancer that develops in the cervix, the lower narrow part of the uterus (womb).
 It is due to the abnormal growth of cells that can invade or spread to other parts of the body.
 Early on, typically no symptoms are seen.
 Later symptoms may include abnormal vaginal bleeding, pelvic pain or pain during sexual intercourse.
 While bleeding after sex may not be serious, it may also indicate the presence of cervical cancer.

-Virtually all cervical cancer cases (99%) are linked to genital human papillomavirus infection (HPV); most who have had HPV infections, however, do not develop cervical cancer.
-HPV 16 and 18 strains are responsible for approximately 70% of cervical cancer cases globally and nearly 50% of high-grade cervical pre-cancers.
-Minor risk factors include smoking, a weak immune system, birth control pills, starting sex at a young age, and having many sexual partners.
-Genetic factors also contribute to cervical cancer risk.
-Cervical cancer typically develops from precancerous changes called cervical intraepithelial neoplasia over 10 to 20 years.
-About 75% of cervical cancers are squamous cell carcinomas, 20-25% are adenocarcinoma, 3% are adenosquamous carcinomas, and less than 1% are small cell neuroendocrine tumors of the cervix.
+Almost all cases (99%) are linked to genital human papillomavirus infection (HPV); most who have had HPV infections, however, do not develop cervical cancer.
+The risk is higher in people who smoke, have a weakened immune system, use birth control, start sex at a young age and have many sexual partners.
+Cervical cancer typically develops from precancerous changes over 10 to 20 years.
+About 75% of cervical cancers are squamous cell carcinomas, 20–25% are adenocarcinoma.
 Diagnosis is typically by cervical screening followed by a biopsy.
 Medical imaging is then done to determine whether or not the cancer has spread beyond the cervix.

 HPV vaccination is the most cost-effective public health measure against cervical cancer.
-There are six licensed HPV vaccines.
-They protect against two to seven high-risk strains of this family of viruses.
-They may prevent up to 90% of cervical cancers.
-By the end of 2023, 143 countries (74% of WHO member states) provided the HPV vaccine in their national immunization schedule for girls.
-As of 2022, 47 countries (24% of WHO member states) also did it for boys.
-As a risk of cancer still exists, guidelines recommend continuing regular Pap tests.
-Other methods of prevention include having few or no sexual partners and the use of condoms.
-Cervical cancer screening using the Pap test or acetic acid can identify precancerous changes, which when treated, can prevent the development of cancer.
-Treatment may consist of some combination of surgery, chemotherapy, and radiation therapy.
-Five-year survival rates in the United States are 68%.
-Outcomes, however, depend very much on how early the cancer is detected.
+HPV vaccines protect against two to seven high-risk strains of this family of viruses and may prevent up to 90% of cervical cancers.
+By the end of 2024, 147 countries provided the HPV vaccine in their national immunization schedule for girls.
+As of 2022, 47 countries also did it for boys.
+As they do not prevent all cervical cancer, guidelines recommend regular screening.
+Cervical screening allows for the detection of pre-cancer, which can be treated to prevent the development of cancer.
+Treatment may consist of some combination of surgery, chemotherapy, radiation therapy, and immunotherapy.
+Five-year survival rates in the United States are 69%, but outcomes depend on how early the cancer is detected.